Kimjang: Kimchi-Making Experience 김장

 • Fruits

-The sky is really the limit when it comes to the main ingredient and there are supposedly over 200 types of kimchi!
+The sky is really the limit regarding the main ingredient and there are supposedly over 200 types of kimchi!

 Here is a list of ingredients needed (some are optional) to make the marinade.